The following describes our view of psychological services, issues of confidentiality, the fees policy, and what to do in case of an emergency.

 It is also possible that a court of law could subpoena your records.
 A letter from the psychologist may be satisfactory in some cases; this would be discussed with you.

-Our current per session (50 minutes) fee is $220.00, within the range of the rate recommended by the Ontario Psychological Association ($225.00 in 2012).
+Our current per session (50 minutes) fee is $220.00 with a registered psychologist, within the range of the rate recommended by the Ontario Psychological Association ($225.00 in 2012).
+With a social worker or a registered psychotherapist, it is $190 per session.
 Patients are expected to pay for their sessions at each visit.
 Cash, debit, or credit card (Visa, MC) are accepted methods of payment.
 We accept e-transfers for remote sessions as well.
 We do not accept personal cheques.

 If you are referred through your insurance company or as a result of a work-related injury or motor vehicle accident, you will not be billed directly, but must provide your employer/insurance information.
 If you have insurance that reimburses you for your psychotherapy expenses, we can issue or sign any document that you require for submission to your insurance company.